Hexagram 4:

 Oracle Bone Etymology

-Mountain (☶) above, still and containing.
-Water (☵) below, dangerous movement.
-A spring at the mountain's foot, not yet knowing where to flow.
+Mountain (☶) sits above, Water (☵) flows below—the spring at the mountain's foot, unclear but seeking.

 Traditional Use